angstrom-lerman/mcp-stdio-to-streamable-http-adapter/README.md

 Integrate any MCP Client that has STDIO MCP Server Support (most do) with the Streamable HTTP MCP Servers

+If you have a Streamable HTTP MCP Server, forking this, hardcoding the URI and publishing will give you a repo that you can point to, add to directories and let people use via STDIO.

 _Note_: This has similarities to the [mcp-remote package](https://www.npmjs.com/package/mcp-remote)

 ## Why?